 Informant 1 shared an important etiquette when memorizing the Quran which was to chunk the words according to the stop markers.
 When Tahfiz students found one long verse, they need to make sure that the ending of the chunked words was not hanging like an incomplete sentence.
 Thus, they need to observe the sign for the stopping places.
-He described, letters.
+He described,

+"Wa 'Asirru Qawlakum' Awij-Haru Bih."
+(Surah al-Mulk, second page, first line).
+That one, perhaps we can halve it, meaning that we take 5 verses, and distribute 5 words or 5 letters.
 Wa 'AsirruQawlakum' Awij-Haru Bih.
 Only then the student memorizes.
 Then the student will continue to the next.

-"Wa 'AsirruQawlakum' Awij-Haru Bih."
-(Surah al-Mulk, second page, first line).
-That one, perhaps we can halve it, meaning that we take 5 verses, and distribute 5 words or 5